Connections-Business-Directory/Connections/readme.txt

 [FAQs can be found here.](http://connections-pro.com/faq/)

 == Changelog ==

+= 0.7.5 03/05/13 =
+* FEATURE: Use cnFileSystem to add a blank index.php and a .htaccess file with the no indexes option set for added security to both the images and custom templates folders.
+* BUG: Remove double slashing in path when including files.
+* BUG: The dashboard widgets were showing the character index and alpha head if they were turned on in the display settings.
+* OTHER: Add cnSchama class and move all table creation methods to it out of the main plugin file to reduce memory overhead.
+* OTHER: Add cnFileSystem class to handle folder and file creation.
+* OTHER: Add cnMessage class to handle all admin action/error messages.
+The class is initialized in the admin only to reduce user side memory overhead.
+* OTHER: Add cnRoles class to manage role capability assignments.
+This class is initialized in the admin only to reduce user side memory overhead.
+* OTHER: Add cnAdminAction class.
+This class will eventually process all admin actions such adding/editing an entry.
+For now it just processes any changes to the roles settings.
+* OTHER: Covert many of the core actions to static methods so the core plugin class doesn't have to be pass to actions/filters to reduces overall memory overhead.
+* OTHER: Move the sanitize methods to the cnSettings class from the cnOptions class.
+* OTHER: Code clean-up, remove unused and abandoned code to reduce memory overhead.
+* OTHER: Changed several of the admin error messages to admin notices.

 = 0.7.4.1 02/26/13 =
 * BUG: The visibility setting for addresses was not being obeyed.